octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 var myContract = artifacts.require("MyContract");
 ```

-*Truffle* will look for a *MyContract.ligo* file in the *contracts* directory.
-Thus, to import a contract, the filename of
-the contract (without the extension) is used. artifacts is a *Truffle* keyword.
-It is possible to import several smart
+*Truffle* will look for a *MyContract.ligo* file in the *contract* directory.
+Thus, to import a contract, the filename of the contract (without the extension) is used. `artifacts` is a *Truffle* keyword.
+It is possible to import several smart contracts:
-contracts:

 ```js
 var firstContract = artifacts.require("FirstContract");